How AI transforms sales prospecting: the definitive guide

 Get customers to spread the word with rewards they’ll actually appreciate.
 Referral programs can include rewards such as discounts, credits, or exclusive access to new features for both the referrer and the referred.
 As an example, a customer who refers a new client could receive a month of free service while the new client gets a discounted rate.
 This not only helps acquire new customers but also strengthens the relationship with existing ones by showing appreciation for their advocacy.

-17. Celebrate customer’s success
+17. Celebrate the customer’s success

 Show you care by celebrating your customers' wins.
 Highlight their achievements through case studies, social media shout-outs, or award programs.
 If a customer uses your product to achieve a major milestone, feature their story on your website and customer newsletter, for example.
-Personal gestures like sending congratulatory notes or small gifts can also make a big impact.
-Celebrating customer success shows that you value their accomplishments and are invested in their journey.

 18. Be a partner, not a vendor